-That turned out not to be the case, but I was still very thankful that I was able to use the existing wiring when I installed my Hykolity shop lights.
+That turned out not to be the case, but I was still very thankful that I could use the existing wiring when I installed my Hykolity shop lights.

 Recessed lighting has the advantage of installing inside your garage ceiling, so it has a much more finished look than shop lights.
 However, they’re not nearly as powerful as an equivalent shop light.

-Most single recessed lights, or can lights, output around 1,000 lumens while a shop light can be 4-5 times as powerful for the same cost.
+Most single recessed lights, or can lights, output around 1,000 lumens, while a shop light can be 4-5 times as powerful at a similar cost.

-Shop lights on the other hand, are external fixtures that either mount to your ceiling or hang down from a chain.
-For ambient lighting, recessed lighting can provide a sleeker looking overhead lighting scheme than traditional fluorescent ballasts.
+On the other hand, shop lights are external fixtures that either mount to your ceiling or hang down from a chain.

 How Much Lighting Does My Garage Need?

 The amount of light you need in your garage depends on how you plan to use it.
-A good benchmark is between 130-150 lumens per square foot.
+A good benchmark is between 130 and 150 lumens per square foot.

-I mentioned lumens briefly in the previous section. so let me explain it now.
-Lumens are a measure of how much light a bulb puts out.
-The more lumens, the more intense the light.
+I mentioned lumens briefly in the previous section, so let me explain it now.
+Lumens measure how much light a bulb puts out, and the more lumens, the more intense the light.

-This is in accordance with the standards set forth by the Lighting Handbook of the Illuminating Engineer Society (IES).
-50 lumens per square feet is the minimum amount of light for general spaces, while workspace areas need 300 lumens per square feet.
+This follows the standards set forth by the Lighting Handbook of the Illuminating Engineer Society (IES).
+50 lumens per square foot is the minimum amount of light for general spaces, while workspace areas need 300 lumens per square foot.

-Once you have the general ambient lighting in your garage taken care of, it’s time to focus on adding task lighting to specific areas.
+Once you have the general ambient lighting in your garage, it’s time to focus on adding task lighting to specific areas.

-It’s most important to focus on having enough strong lighting over work benches, tables, and other areas where you’re working on small, detailed projects.
+It’s most important to focus on having enough focused lighting over workbenches, tables, and other areas where you’re working on small, detailed projects.